-Risk Category Descriptors Consequence Mitigation Responsibility Data Data is not available, is unsuitable, or is not delivered according to standards.
-Complex data required means model only able to be used in well-resourced catchments.
-Conceptual model design recognises data availability as an important consideration.
+Risk Category Descriptors Consequence Mitigation Responsibility Data Data is not available, is Complex data required Conceptual model design Governance Group, with unsuitable, or is not delivered means model only able to be recognises data availability as an support of Technical Group according to standards. used in well-resourced important consideration. catchments.
 Promotion of standards-driven data.
 Support from other Challenge and external data initiatives.
 Promotion of web access standards.
-Governance Group, with support of Technical Group Uncertainty In the modelling framework, how is it analysed and are the acceptable error bands for calibration?
-Poor use of data, inability to distinguish accuracy and precision.
-Framework includes reported uncertainty and objective function tools Technical Group Time constraints Models are not linked into the framework and to data within the available time.
-Models not available to be used or integrated.
-Select an initial core set of models for implementation done in first stage, with mid-implementation review, and sufficient resourcing.
+Uncertainty In the modelling framework, Poor use of data, inability to Framework includes reported Technical Group how is it analysed and are the distinguish accuracy and uncertainty and objective acceptable error bands for precision. function tools calibration?
+Time constraints Models are not linked into the Models not available to be Select an initial core set of models Governance Group framework and to data within used or integrated. for implementation done in first the available time. stage, with mid-implementation review, and sufficient resourcing.
 Use standards where appropriate and international framework software.
-Governance Group Recognised use Framework has bespoke or 'in- house' models with little institutional support Models not used or trusted.
-Use peer-reviewed or tested models in the core model set, while enabling innovation through use of a flexible framework.
-Governance Group Cost Insufficient financial resources for adapting models and data for the framework, trialling, and maintaining the framework and providing training and dissemination.
-Costs for applying the Model is not delivered satisfactorily and is considered too expensive for use.
-Ensure significant ongoing funding available.
-Design and evaluation steps to consider ease of use and cost of the system.
-Governance Group and the Challenge seek external leveraging funding.
-Challenge Governance Grou
+Recognised use Framework has bespoke or 'in- Models not used or trusted.
+Use peer-reviewed or tested Governance Group house' models with little models in the core model set, institutional support while enabling innovation through use of a flexible framework.
+Cost Insufficient financial resources Model is not delivered Ensure significant ongoing funding Challenge Governance Gro for adapting models and data satisfactorily and is available.
+Design and evaluation for the framework, trialling, considered too expensive for steps to consider ease of use and and maintaining the use. cost of the system.
+Governance framework and providing Group and the Challenge seek training and dissemination. external leveraging funding.
+Costs for applying the